 - Do I have to reapply if I want to work at DEVELOP for another term?
 Yes.
 All participants must reapply each term.
-Only DEVELOP Fellows (Young Professionals) and Senior Fellows (Associates) do not have to reapply for each term, as they compete for a year long opportunity. - How long am I eligible to reapply?
+Only DEVELOP Fellows and Senior Fellows do not have to reapply for each term, as they compete for a yearlong opportunity. - How long am I eligible to reapply?
+There are no limits to eligibility length as long as you meet GPA, transportation, and citizenship requirements.
 Currently enrolled students are eligible as long as they are enrolled.
 Recent Graduates have graduated within the previous two years.
 After two years, candidates should apply as Early or Transitioning Career Professionals.